ryanwentzel/ryanlwentzel.com/collections/_fieldnotes/2025-02-10-lake-hodges.md

 ---
-title: "Finding Refreshment for My Soul at Lake Hodges"
+title: "Finding Refreshment for My Weary Soul at Lake Hodges"
 description: "I was tired.
 Exhausted, really.
 Worn down by two weeks of stress.
 I needed to get outside.
 I needed to feel the warmth of the sun on my skin.
 I needed to hear the murmur of leaves rustling in a gentle breeze.
 There's something about spending time in nature that refreshes my soul like nothing else."
 date: 2025-02-10 15:36:00 -0800
 img: